MIND-Tools/mind-compiler/mindc/src/assemble/resources/README.txt

                                   of every output files -K, --keep                      Keep temporary output files in default output directory
+  -B, --no-bin                    Do not generate binary ADL/IDL ('.def',
+                                  '.itfdef' and '.idtdef' files).

 Setting the verbosity level of the mindc compiler
 ====================================================